“Cannabis for back pain”

 If you experience these symptoms, don’t worry!
 You aren’t alone.
 As per the National Institute of Neurological Disorders and Stroke, low back pain is one of the major reasons for job-related disability.
-Don’t believe it?
-Well, 8 out of 10 adults in the United States will suffer from this condition.
+And, about 8 in 10 adults in the United States will suffer from this condition.

 In most cases, it can result from an injury due to sudden movements or losing balance when lifting heavy objects.
 However, several conditions such as cancer of the spinal cord, sciatica, etc. can also lead to low back pain.